Garve & District Energy Group

 GDCE followed this approach to include all properties, owned or rented, large or small and whether residents have or have not already bought into renewable energy government grant schemes.

-Over the last couple of years the Energy Group, with funding from LCT, has been exploring options to deliver these objectives.
-We’ll be working as part of the new Community Development Company to secure funds and make them happen.
+The Energy Group has been exploring options to deliver these objectives.
+We work with the Community Development Company to secure funds both from LCT and other sources to make them happen.

 The Garve and District Warmer Homes Scheme

 The group can arrange FREE Home Energy visits to any resident within the Garve and District Area.
 A number of homes have already benefitted from visits.
-The visits are carried out by Marion from Home Energy Scotland.
-Marion can help you sort out what you need to do and what you are entitled to apply for to improve your homes energy efficiency and lower your energy bills.
-To sign up for a free Home Energy visit or to ask any questions about the scheme, please contact us on 01463 417104.
+A significant number have had measures installed.
+The visits are carried out by Home Energy Scotland.
+They can help you sort out what you need to do and what you are entitled to apply for to improve your homes energy efficiency and lower your energy bills.
+To sign up for a free Home Energy visit or to ask any questions about the scheme, please contact GDCE.

 Community Owned Renewable Energy